onfido/WebViewRN/README.md

     <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
 ```

-Also add this prop to <application> tag
+You will also need to add this prop to <application> tag:

 ```AndroidManifest.xml
 android:usesCleartextTraffic="true"
 ```

-## Integration with smart-capture-link
+## Integration with Smart Capture Link

-The simplest webview set up with no callback injection is just to insert the link to workflow smart-capture-link for `source.uri` property.
+The easiest webview set up with no callback injection is to simply insert the Smart Capture Link to the workflow in the `source.uri` property:

 ```WebView set up
  <WebView